OJ/gobuster/README.md

 ### Building

-Since this tool is written in [Go](https://golang.org/) you need install the Go language/compiler/etc. Full details of installation and set up can be found [on the Go language website](https://golang.org/doc/install).
+Since this tool is written in [Go](https://golang.org/) you need to install the Go language/compiler/etc. Full details of installation and set up can be found [on the Go language website](https://golang.org/doc/install).
 Once installed you have two options.

 #### Compiling
 `gobuster` now has external dependencies, and so they need to be pulled in first: